Employment Working Hours & Breaks in Ireland

 Example: “Employee B” finished his or her shift on a Friday at 5 pm, that means that “Employee B” should have a rest period until minimum Sunday morning (35 hours), then he or she can start a new shift.

-For the night workers
+For the Night Workers

 According to the Organisation of Working Time Act 1997, the Night-Time refers to the period between midnight and 7.00 a.m. the next morning.
 If at least 3-hours of the scheduled shift occurs during night-time and 50% of their scheduled time each year, then the worker is a night worker.
 Night workers cannot work more than 48 hours per week, averaged over a 2-month period – instead of the standard 4-month period.
 If the job involves special hazards, such as mental or physical strain, they cannot work more than 8 hours in a 24-hour period.